Alexander Lillington: Service in the Revolutionary War

 He was commissioned as a colonel/commandant over the Wilmington District Minutemen battalion in August 1775.
 He led this battalion at the Battle of Moore's Creek Bridge on February 27, 1776.
 All North Carolina minutemen battalions were disbanded on April 10, 1776.

 On April 15, 1776, he was commissioned as colonel/commandant over the newly created 6th North Carolina Regiment of the North Carolina Line.
 He resigned his commission on December 31, 1776 due to ill health.

 On February 12, 1779, he was assigned as brigadier general over the Wilmington District Brigade of the North Carolina militia.
 He replaced General John Ashe (general).
 He led the brigade at the Battle of Briar Creek on March 3, 1779, Battle of Heron's Bridge on January 30, 1780, and Battle of Webber's Bridge on August 17, 1780.
 In January 1780, he was responsible for building breastworks in defense of Charleston, South Carolina.
 He and his troops were discharged from these duties well before the surrender of the city in March of 1780.
 Except for a period where he took a leave of absence in the summer of 1781, he retained the command of the Brigade until the end of the war.

 Political career

 He served as a representative from New Hanover County in the North Carolina House of Commons in 1777.

 Death

 He died in April 1786 in New Hanover County, North Carolina (in the area that later became Pender County, North Carolina).
-He was buried in the Lillington Cemetery, Rocky Point, Pender County, North Carolina.
+He was buried in the Lillington Cemetery, Rocky Point, North Carolina.